keboola/r-docker-application/README.md

-# R Docker application ancestor
+# R Docker application

 [![Build Status](https://travis-ci.org/keboola/r-docker-application.svg?branch=master)](https://travis-ci.org/keboola/r-docker-application)

-Application "framework" which provides very basic functions related to [docker-bundle](https://github.com/keboola/docker-bundle).
+Application "framework" which provides basic functions related to [docker-bundle](https://github.com/keboola/docker-bundle).

 ## Installation
 Package is available only on Github, so you need to use `devtools` to install the package